enricodvn/drugo-website/public/articles/front_end/spa_github_pages/en.md

 and SPA are (mostly) a bunch (or one) JS files that renders the content dynamically in a single html page with Javascript.

-I will talk about why I chose it later, but since I already made a post talking about the marvels of React, I decided to go with SPA on this framework.
+I will also discuss in another post about why I chose it, but since I already made a post talking about the marvels of React, I decided to go with SPA on this framework.

 ## Using React and Vite